hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 }
 ```

-## alpha.water field Dictionary
+# **alpha.water field Dictionary**

 This dictionary defines the boundary conditions and initial conditions for the non-dimensional field alpha.water.
 The *internalField* was initialized with a uniform value equal to 0 in the entire domain, meaning no water is present in the domain at time 0.
 The water will then be initialized running the *setFields* command with the settings defined in the corresponding dictionary.
 The remaining fields were set as shown below:

-* **Air patch**: *inletOutlet*, which avoids the possibility of water flowing back into the domain.
-In the case in which the flow is exiting, a *zeroGradient* condition is applied, and similarly, if the flow is returning a value equal to the one defined as *inletValue*.
+* **Air patch**: the condition was set to *inletOutlet* which avoid the possibility of water back-flowing into the domain.
+In the case in which th flow is exiting, a *zeroGradient* condition is applied and if the flow is returning a value equal to the one defined as *inletValue*.
-* **Inlet patch**: *fixedValue*, corresponding to a uniform value of 1, meaning the entire patch is only composed by water (no air phase present).
+* **Inlet patch**: also in this case the boundary condition assigned was *fixedValue*, corresponding to a uniform value of 1, meaning the entire patch is only composed by water (no air phase present).
-* **Outlet patch and all remaining walls**: *zeroGradient*.
-In this case, the internal values are extrapolated to the boundary face.
+* **Outlet patch and all remaining walls**: a *zeroGradient* boundary condition was applied.
+In this case the internal values are extrapolated to the boundary face.

 ```
 dimensions      [0 0 0 0 0 0 0];